 4.2 We will only collect information by fair and lawful means and not by misleading or deceiving individuals about the purpose for which information is being collected.

 4.3 Our policies and procedures relating to the limitations on collection of personal information will be regularly communicated to our staff members who deal with personal information.

-4.4 The Broker may need to obtain personal information about clients from third parties, for example, those parties identified in the Personal Information Property/Casualty Consent, Personal Information Property/Casualty and Other Consent, or Personal Information Detailed Consent.
+4.4 The Broker may need to obtain personal information about clients from third parties, for example, those parties identified in the Personal Information The Standard Insurance Brokers Ltd. Consent, Personal Information The Standard Insurance Brokers Ltd. and Other Consent, or Personal Information Detailed Consent.

 Personal information will not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
 We will only retain personal information as long as necessary for the fulfillment of those purposes.

 5.1 We will only use or disclose personal information for legitimate, identified purposes.